AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/workfront-modules.md

 For more information, see the section [Examples of Event Payloads](../../wf-api/general/event-subs-api.md#examples-of-event-payloads) in the Workfront Help article [Event Subscription API](../../wf-api/general/event-subs-api.md).

-See a list of the `Workfront` objects types for which you can use this module in [Object types available for each Workfront trigger module](#object).
+See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront trigger module](#object).

 #### Watch Field

-This trigger module executes a scenario when `a field that you specify is updated`.
-The module `returns both the old and the new value of the field you specify`.
-You can map `this information` in subsequent modules in the scenario.
+This trigger module executes a scenario when a field that you specify is updated.
+The module returns both the old and the new value of the field you specify.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.